kylesmith63/foundryvtt-docker/README.md

 This image is for running [FoundryVTT](https://foundryvtt.com/) in docker and is based on the [Node 12 Alpine](https://hub.docker.com/_/node/) image.
 It currently works with verion 0.5.*

+This is based on the work from https://github.com/mikysan/simple-fvtt-dockerfile

 ## Getting Started

 First you need to download the latest linux foundryvtt build (link provided from Patreon.)
 Then you need to extract all the files into a directory you will mount in a volume with the docker container.